Business Risks and Uncertainties

 2. Risks Associated with the Changing Global Macroeconomic Environment

-The group's main business line is the sale of automobile-related products and other types of products in domestic and overseas markets, with involvement in a wide range of businesses including manufacturing, processing and sales, business investments, and the provision of services relevant to these products.
+The group's main business line is the sale of automobile-related products and other types of products in domestic and overseas markets,with involvement in a wide range of businesses including manufacturing, processing and sales, business investments, and the provision of services relevant to these products.
 Therefore, the group is exposed to risks associated with political and economic conditions in Japan and other relevant countries.
-Sluggish personal consumption or capital investment in conjunction with the situation in Russia and Ukraine or a global economic slowdown involving the United States or China may adversely affect the operating results and financial condition of the group.
+Weaker consumer spending and capital investment on the back of a global economic slowdown stemming from the situation in Russia, Ukraine and the Middle East, as well as the influence of the United States and China, may adversely affect the Group's operating results and financial condition.

 3. Risks Associated with Natural Disasters, etc.